2002 RUF RTurbo

 In 2006, the car was rebuilt by RUF and the odometer zeroed before being sold privately in Norway.
 Now showing under 49,000 km (post-rebuild), this very special car has formed part of a private collection for the past few years.
 Accompanying the car is a good history file, which contains details of the car's life plus the normal books and wallets.
-The service book shows five stamps, with the latest service carried out by Porsche Centre Son, in Norway, in July 2016 when the mileage was showing 46,893 km.
+The service book shows six stamps and the most recent being carried out at 48700 kms in August this year.
+The car also benefits from a fresh MOT.

 Ruf turbocharged engine 550 hp